Event Photography Invoice Template

 - Model release (allows the photographer to use the images to promote their services in the future)

-Event Photography Tips
+Event Photography Invoicing Tips

 - Come up with a screening process for all clients by putting together a list of questions.
-This will help get to know clients better and prepare for shoots the right way.
+This will help you get to know clients better and prepare for shoots the right way.

 - After signing an event photography contract, provide the client with a copy.

 - Photos should only be released to the client until the payment is made in full.

 What is the turnaround time for event photography?

 The turnaround time for event photography can vary depending on the size and scope of the event, as well as the number of photographers working on the project.
 However, in general, event photographers aim to have the majority of photos edited and delivered within two to three weeks after the event has taken place.

 What is the average number of photos taken during an event photography session?

 Some event photographers may take thousands of photos during a single session, while others may only take a handful.
 The average number of photos taken during an event photography session will likely fall somewhere in the middle.

 What is the average number of edited photos delivered after an event photography session?